 Being a Mum is a big job.
 Ensuring your children are happy and healthy is a full-time assignment, and that includes their oral health.

 It is essential to teach children good dental hygiene habits at an early age to avoid nasty toothaches or tooth decay later on in life.
 To prevent bad dental problems such as toothaches, gingivitis, and tooth decay, your child should begin brushing and flossing correctly as soon as possible.
+Regular dentist checkups from 12 months of age is recommended, and your dentist Sidcup or anywhere else in the UK will be able to give you proffesional and knowledgeable advice about caring for your children’s teeth.

 By instilling a healthy routine early in life, you can prevent major dental procedures and the cost of invisible braces or other corrective procedures when they are older.
 Here are some ways you can encourage your child to have a solid dental hygiene routine, from birth until their teenage years.